Hildebrand Law, P.C. mobile logo

 In this case, the issue of collecting overdue alimony from the community property created during the husband’s new marriage was sufficiently related to the spousal maintenance enforcement action that the former wife should have been able to file a third-party lawsuit against the former husband’s new wife to collect on overdue alimony from a portion of the community property owned by the former husband and his new wife.

 If you have questions about joining a third party in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.